flashbots/flashbots-docs/docs/flashbots-protect/rpc/quick-start.md

 ## Choosing the right gas price

 In most cases sending a transaction through Flashbots Protect RPC should not require a higher gas price than normal.
 However, in periods of high load, you may want to increase gas prices to ensure your transaction is included in a block quickly.
-If the network is congested and you need your transaction quickly you could up your max fee to adjust for fluctations in base fee and set your priority fee to be 3 - 5 gwei.
+If the network is congested and you need your transaction quickly you could up your max fee to adjust for fluctations in base fee and increase your priority fee by 3 - 5 gwei.

 Note also that the money saved from keeping reverts from landing on-chain means you will save money *even if you occasionally need to pay higher fees during periods of congestion*.